Abhi47-kr/SuperStore-Sales-Analysis-Dashboard/README.md

   ```
 You can view the PDF version of the Superstore Sales Dashboard [here](https://github.com/Abhi47-kr/SuperStore-Sales-Analysis-in-Power-BI/blob/483287175d5dd41a504a6bc985c3e01a85af335b/Super_Store_Sales_Dashboard_.pdf) | For the interactive Superstore Sales Dashboard Dashboard [here](https://app.powerbi.com/view?r=eyJrIjoiYTI3OWI1ZDktMjQ3Ni00OTQ0LWE1MGEtZDVlMjVhNDBhN2U0IiwidCI6Ijg1MDY3ODBjLWIxMjQtNGY3Zi04YTkwLWY4NWRlYzk1NjU5ZCJ9)

+## Key Findings

+### Overall Sales and Profitability
+- **Total Sales**: The SuperStore has achieved total sales of $1.6 million.
+- **Total Profit**: The total profit stands at $175,000.
+- **Orders**: The total number of orders processed is 22,000.
+- **Shipping Days**: The average shipping time is 4 days.

+### Sales by Category
+- **Top Categories**:
+  - Office Supplies: $640,000
+  - Technology: $470,000
+  - Furniture: $450,000

+### Sales by Sub-Category
+- **Leading Sub-Categories**:
+  - Phones: $200,000
+  - Chairs: $180,000
+  - Binders: $170,000
+  - Storage: $150,000
+  - Accessories: $120,000

+### Monthly Sales Trends
+- **2019 vs. 2020**: There is a clear year-over-year comparison indicating sales performance each month, showing trends and seasonality.

+### Sales by Segment
+- **Customer Segments**:
+  - Corporate: 48% of total sales
+  - Consumer: 33% of total sales
+  - Home Office: 19% of total sales

+### Sales by Payment Mode
+- **Preferred Payment Methods**:
+  - Cash on Delivery (COD): 43%
+  - Online payments: 35%
+  - Card payments: 22%

+### Sales by Region
+- **Regional Performance**: Sales are distributed across Central, East, South, and West regions with varied performance.

+### Top Performing States
+- **Top States by Sales**:
+  - California: $335,000
+  - New York: $187,000
+  - Texas: $116,000
+  - Washington: $93,000
+  - Pennsylvania: $82,000

+## Actionable Insights and Recommendations

+### Category and Sub-Category Analysis
+- **Office Supplies Dominance**: The Office Supplies category has the highest sales, suggesting a strong demand in this area.
+Focus on promotional strategies for other categories like Technology and Furniture to balance the sales distribution.
+- **Sub-Category Focus**: Phones and Chairs are the leading sub-categories.
+Increasing inventory and marketing efforts in these sub-categories could boost sales further.

+### Sales Trends and Seasonality
+- **Monthly Sales Trends**: The dashboard shows fluctuations in monthly sales between 2019 and 2020.
+Identifying reasons for peaks and troughs can help in planning marketing campaigns and inventory management.

+### Customer Segmentation
+- **Corporate Segment**: With Corporate customers making up almost half of the sales, tailor your sales strategies and product offerings to meet the needs of this segment.

+### Payment Methods
+- **Cash on Delivery Popularity**: COD is the most popular payment method.
+Ensuring a smooth COD process and exploring incentives for other payment methods could improve sales and customer satisfaction.

+### Regional and State Performance
+- **Focus on High Performing States**: California, New York, and Texas are the top-performing states.
+Strategies to replicate success in these states could be applied to lower-performing regions to boost overall sales.

+### Sales Forecast
+- **15-Day Forecast**: The sales forecast for the next 15 days can help in demand planning and inventory management.
+Ensuring sufficient stock levels and timely promotions can help in meeting the forecasted sales targets.

+## Conclusion
+The SuperStore Sales Analysis Dashboard provides a comprehensive view of sales performance, highlighting key areas of strength and opportunities for improvement.
+By leveraging these insights, the SuperStore can optimize its strategies to drive sales growth and enhance customer satisfaction.